Turlough/neopixel_controller/color_led_strip_bright_fast_slow_decay/README.md

 # LED Color strip with Motion Sensor
 Code for a Micro Arduino controller for a Neopixel addressable LED strip.
-Uses a <specify model> ultrasonic detector with a range threshold to activate.
+Uses a HC-SR04 ultrasonic detector with a range threshold to activate.
 No  light sensor is included.
 It is active day and night.

 # TODO